verge-io/docs/docs/implementation-guide/network-design.md

-Nodes in a VergeIO system utilize several different networks for operations.
+Nodes in a VeregOS system utilize several different networks for operations.
 These networks span three different categories: **Fabric Networks, External Networks,** and **Management Networks**.
 <br>
 ### Fabric Networks

-The Fabric Networks connect VergeIO nodes to one another for internal system communications and VSAN traffic.
+The Fabric Networks connect VeregOS nodes to one another for internal system communications and VSAN traffic.

 #### Requirements